- Places to Explore

 Buckingham Palace Review

-The Grand Hall, followed by the Grand Staircase and Guard Room, give a taste of the marble, gold leaf galore, and massive, twinkling chandeliers that embellish the palace.
-Don't miss the theatrical Throne Room, with the original 1953 coronation throne, or the sword in the Ballroom, used by the Queen to bestow knighthoods and other honors.
-Royal portraits line the State Dining Room, and the Blue Drawing Room is splendor in overdrive.
-The bow-shape Music Room features lapis lazuli columns between arched floor-to-ceiling windows, and the alabaster-and-gold plasterwork of the White Drawing Room is a dramatic crescendo.
-Spend some time ambling around the splendid gardens, a gorgeous epilogue to the visit.
+The Grand Hall, followed by the Grand Staircase and Guard Room, are visions in marble and gold leaf, filled with massive, twinkling chandeliers.
+Don't miss the theatrical Throne Room, with the original 1953 coronation throne, or the sword in the Ballroom, used by the Queen to bestow knighthoods and other honors with a touch on the recipient's shoulders.
+Royal portraits line the State Dining Room, and the Blue Drawing Room is dazzling in its splendor.
+The bow-shape Music Room features lapis lazuli columns between arched floor-to-ceiling windows, and the alabaster-and-gold plasterwork of the White Drawing Room is a dramatic statement of wealth and power.
+Spend some time ambling around the splendid gardens at the end of your visit.

 - Address: Buckingham Palace Rd., St. James's, London, SW1A 1AA | Map It